 1. Required if not completed in first year.
-2. Required for entry to BAdm degree program (CMR).
-3. Science RR212 not required of cadets taking Commerce RR203.
-4. Elective course.
-5. Final grade based on year's work; no end-of-semester examinations.
-6. Taken in lieu of Language Training II by cadets who are functionally bilingual.
-7. Minimum course load = 20 units; maximum = 26 units.
-Exceptions allowed only with permission of Faculty Council.
-8. For each fifteen lessons of Dialogue Canada or equivalent satisfactorily completed, three units of academic credit will be granted.
+2. Not required if completed in first year.
+3. Required for entry to BAdm degree program (CMR).
+4. Final grade based on year's work; no end-of-semester examinations.
+5. Taken in lieu of Language Training II by cadets who are functionally bilingual.
+6. Semester course loadings of less than 20 or more than 24 units of credit require the prior approval of Faculty Council.
+7. For each fifteen lessons of Dialogue Canada or equivalent satisfactorily completed, three units of academic credit will be granted.
+8. Cadets intending to proceed to CMR in the BA Admin program may substitute Commerce RR203 for Political Science RR213.
+9. Not offered in 1982/83.